mrakgr/DiffSharp/src/DiffSharp/README.md

 Please visit the [project website](http://gbaydin.github.io/DiffSharp/) for detailed documentation and usage examples.

+This branch is an experimental GPU one.
+It does not work yet.

+Marko's Note [22/12/2015]: It seems that the native GC is really poor at managing GPU memory and I am getting out of memory errors.
+The front end needs to be redesigned to accomodate this or some way of adapting the GC to this found.
+I need to do some research on this.
+GC.Collect seems to be doing nothing.

+On the plus side, the backend works great.

 License
 -------
 Copyright (c) 2014–2015, National University of Ireland Maynooth (Atilim Gunes Baydin, Barak A. Pearlmutter)